LauRolon/Apple-Year2/README.md

 2. Compositional data analysis of microbiota and mycobiota

-3. Differencial abundance analysis by facility and Lm presence
+3. Differential abundance analysis by facility and Lm presence

 4. Random forest analysis to determine ASVs that classify into Lm positive or negative